0nix/ggj21/twine/evidence_questioning.md

 You did not even have time to draw an additional breath of stale air before Lieutenant Sessler slid his chair backwards, stood up and started to pack his belongings, motioning to leave.
 Sergeant Bayer looks at him dumbfounded, his arms crossed, as if the Lieutenant had thrown up on the table at a wedding.
 You didn't even know yourself if you were to stand up, or sit, since both officers gave you completely different queues about what to do next.

 "May I ask why are you getting up Lieutenant?"
 Sergeant Bayer asks with an inquisitional tone of voice with a sting of authority, a mother catching her child in-flagranti scribbling on the walls. /n/n Lieutenant Sessler looks at you, then at Sergeant Bayer, then at you, then at the Sergeant again.
 You can't tell if this is some kind of act or if he's genuinely confused.
 "You-you-you're not leaving Bayer?" he asks. /n/n "No I'm not, Lieutenant."
 Sergeant Bayer responds dryly, leaning on the last word and making sure he enunciated every syllable.
-"And neither are you, we have not discussed this piece of evidence in any capacity."
+"And neither are you, we have not discussed this piece of evidence at any length."

 "I'm sorry, what is there to discuss?"
 Sessler spat at Bayer as he sat again.
-"It should be an open and shut case, we have something that is in flagrant violation of state law."
+"It should be an open and shut case!
+Are you blind, Sergeant Bayer?!
+We have something that is in flagrant violation of state law!"

 "Well, I don't know about that."
 Bayer opines. "'Making like thieves' she says?
 I would pause and take care to know what that means."

-Sessler scoffs at what clearly is, in his mind, a questioning of the abundantly obvious.
-"They have stolen from the State, Sergeant Bayer!
+Sessler scoffs at what is, in his mind, a questioning of the abundantly obvious.
+"Wha-they have stolen from the State, Sergeant Bayer!
 They have stolen from you, from me, from u-"

 "Is that so?
 On that comment alone you plan on ending this investigation?"
 Bayer interrupts.
 "That must mean you also plan to arrest Gerhart Kleiner, I presume?
 How about the rest of the plant?
-How about we go after every single person working at that plant until the industrial capacity of the State grinds to screeching halt on the off-hand comments of this woman?
+How about we go after every single person working at that plant, until the industrial capacity of the State grinds to screeching halt on the off-hand comments of this woman?
 Will that satisfy you, Sessler?"

+"You'd love to see it wouldn't you-" Sessler starts muttering before interrupting himself, and raises his voice in a growl.
 "Wouldn't it behoove us to investigate every possible threat to the integrity of the state, Sergeant Bayer?
 It is my duty, and yours too."
-Sessler growls back.

-Sergeant Bayer shakes his head.
+Sergeant Bayer shakes his head, Sessler's taunting is taking its toll.
 "This is a preposterous conversation, " he says "Agent, let's move onto further bui-"

 "I think not, Agent."
 Lieutenant Sessler interjects.
 "Brownie, you will enter this into the record and you will make an official note to investigate Gerhart Kleiner and every other of his associates for any possible wrong doing at the electronics factory."
 He then turns to Bayer, and looks at him straight in the eye.
 "I will not stand idly by, Bayer.
 Even if you think this is ridiculous."

 ["The note will reach you through telefax at the soonest available moment, Lieutenant."
 You respond.]

 "Excuse me, Agent.
 Lieutenant."
-Bayer says, a grave aggressive humdrum in his voice that called attention to his rank.
-"Know your places, or I would transfer you to the mailing room for insubordination.
+Bayer says, an aggressive humdrum in his voice that called attention to his rank.
+"You will know your places, or I will transfer you to the mailing room.
 This operation is under my purview and jurisdiction.
 Gerhart Kleiner and the factory workers are not part of surveillance and they will not be added to it."

 He stares daggers into you.
 "Do I make myself clear, gentlemen?"
 You nod and Lieutenant Sessler smirks with his yellow teeth.
 You think he is trying to convey some sort of camaraderie.
 You nod at him too.

+Sergeant Sessler clears his throat and continues.
+"And if you want to say anything, Lieutenant, I'd appreciate you'd have the courage to speak up instead of muttering like a spoiled child.
+Now if you do not mind, I'd like to continue the evidence review."

 (super leader -1 AND leader +2)